VeriNum/iterative_methods/README.md

 - `jacobi_iteration_bound.v`: This file contains the main proof of accuracy: `jacobi_iteration_bound_lowlevel`.
 This theorem uses the `jacobi_forward_error_bound` and `jacobi_preconditions_Rcompute` to prove that the residual converges to a values less than the user-defined tolerance with in `k_min` iterations which we define in the `jacobi_preconditions.v` file.
 - `inf_norm_properties.v` : This file contains formalization of infinity norms of vectors and matrices.
 - `fma_matrix_vec_mult.v` : This file contains results on forward error bound for a matrix-vector multiplication and connects to the fma dot product forward error bounds formalized in `fma_dot_acc.v`.
-- `jacob_list_fun_model.v` : Defines a floating point functional model for the Jacobi ieration algorithm. `jacobi_n` defines a vector obtained after n Jacobi iterations, and `jacobi` defines the resulting vector from Jacobi iterations equipped with a stopping condition.
+- `jacob_list_fun_model.v` : Defines a floating point functional model for the Jacobi iteration algorithm. `jacobi_n` defines a vector obtained after n Jacobi iterations, and `jacobi` defines the resulting vector from Jacobi iterations equipped with a stopping condition.
 - `fma_dot_mat_model.v` : This file defines an equivalence (`func_model_equiv`) between the mathcomp definition of matrix and vector with a list definition of a matrix and vector.
 The mathcomp definitions are used in accuracy analysis and leverages the powerful analysis infrastructure provided by the mathcomp library in Coq.
 The list definitons are needed to connect to data structures used in the correctness proof that uses powerful infrasture provided by the VST tool for C program verification.